๐๏ธ Architecture

 -

-Parses the YAML configuration, validates parameters, resolves paths and dispatches to the selected pipeline and engine. -
+Parses the YAML configuration, validates parameters, resolves paths and dispatches execution to the selected pipeline and workflow engine. -

 Pipelines

-Implement the domain logic for WES, WGS and mtDNA runs.
+Implement the variant-calling workflows for WES, WGS and mtDNA analyses.
 Each pipeline lives in its own directory and can provide Bash and/or Snakemake workflows.

 Workflow engines

-Control execution: - Bash scripts for simple, transparent runs
+Control how the workflow is executed:- Bash scripts for simple, transparent runs

 -